Joseph B. Ely: Political career

 After Ely took office, he began a series of public works projects to relieve unemployment.
 These were funded by long-term debts and were approved by the Republican-controlled legislature.
 Unlike other states, Massachusetts refused federal aid during Ely's administration.
 Highway construction in Massachusetts was accelerated by this work, which was also supported by the imposition of a gasoline tax.

 Other policies advocated by Ely included substantial reductions in state salaries during the depression, which was met with overwhelming legislative resistance.
 In concert with the City of Boston, Ely established a permanent Boston Police Academy to increase the training of public safety officers.

 Curley and Ely would again cross swords in the 1932 presidential election, when Curley supported Franklin Delano Roosevelt and Ely supported Smith.
 Ely and Walsh were successful in getting Curley and other Roosevelt supporters excluded from the state's delegation to the 1932 Democratic National Convention, although Curley attended the convention anyway as a delegate representing Puerto Rico.
 Ely gave the convention speech formally nominating Smith, but shifted to giving lukewarm support to Roosevelt after the latter won the party's nomination.
 He was afterward snubbed by Roosevelt on federal appointment matters because of his support for Smith.
 Ely comfortably won reelection in 1932, defeating Lieutenant Governor William S. Youngman.
 Since the debt-funded works projects were not having a significant impact economically, Ely abandoned the idea in his second term, returning to "pay-as-you-go" financing for such projects.
 The divisive and at times acrimonious intra-party strife between Curley and the Ely-Walsh wing of the Democratic Party contributed to the state's difficulties in securing federal relief funds.

 Later years

-Ely declined to run for reelection in 1934 and returned to his law practice.
+Ely declined to run for reelection in 1934 and returned to law.
+He became a senior partner in the firm of Ely, Bradford, Thompson and Brown with future governor Robert F. Bradford and George E. Thompson.
 He remained active in state and national Democratic politics, continuing to oppose Roosevelt's New Deal policies, which he considered "dangerously socialistic".
 As legal representative to Boston real estate interests, he opposed the city's acquisition of land for New Deal projects, tieing up the Old Harbor Housing Project in litigation for over two years.
 In 1935, he joined the American Liberty League, and supported Republican Alf Landon in the 1936 presidential election.
 He ran for the Democratic presidential nomination in 1944, ending the bid after being badly defeated in the Massachusetts primary.

+Ely died at the age of 75 on June 13, 1956 at his home in Westfield.
+He is buried at Westfield's Pine Hill Cemetery.

 Joseph Ely is well remembered in his hometown, where Westfield State University's Governor Joseph B. Ely Library is named in his honor.